-The University will respond to all reports in an integrated, consistent manner that treats each person with dignity and respect and will take prompt responsive action to end the misconduct, prevent its recurrence, and address its effects.
+The University will respond to all reports in an integrated, consistent manner that treats each person with dignity and respect and will take prompt responsive action to end any reported sexual misconduct, prevent its recurrence, and address its effects.

-A. MAKING A REPORT, RESOURCES FOR COMPLAINANTS To make a report, a person has several options:
+A. MAKING A REPORT, RESOURCES FOR COMPLAINANTS

+To make a report, a person has several options: